 All parties must follow these rules.
 Failure to do so can get you shut down immediately.

-- Follow the Code of Conduct.
+- Party hosts and attendees must follow the Code of Conduct.

 - You may not have a cover charge.